 Anthropologist and cultural psychologist Joseph Henrich is an academic whose work I’ve been following over the last couple years.
 His work has been highlighted multiple times here at Difficult Run.
-He is a co-authors of some of my favorite studies in the last decade or so.
+He is a co-author of some of my favorite studies in the last decade or so.
 And his latest book–The Secret of Our Success: How Culture Is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter–looks absolutely amazing (it’s waiting patiently for me on my Kindle).

 He recently sat down with economist Tyler Cowen for a segment of Conversations with Tyler at GMU’s Mercatus Center.
 The interview is fascinating as they discuss Henrich’s work on cultural evolution and its implications for both today and the future.
 What perhaps excited me the most was Henrich’s discussion of his work-in-progress on marriage norms and the development of Western individualism: